diodechain/website/_posts/2023-08-09-trust-broker-security.md

 ### Diode Secures the Trust Broker

-Although the Trust Broker is core to the significant advantages to Zero Trust networks, it is also the network’s achilles heal.
+Although the Trust Broker is core to the significant advantages to Zero Trust networks, it is also the network’s Achilles heal.
 Diode’s Zero Trust network solves this problem: Instead of requiring advanced physical and cyber security for the Trust Broker servers, Diode mathematically secures the Trust Broker.
 This eliminates the key vulnerabilities that exist in traditional Zero Trust network infrastructure, making all the benefits of Zero Trust communications accessible to many new markets and uses cases.

 You can experience the difference by using Diode ([Diode App](https://diode.io/#download-app) or [Diode CLI](https://diode.io/#download-cli)) today to keep your fast moving teams secure.